uio-cels/Repeats/Repeats.md

 --

-You will need these files:
+You will need these files to be in the directory along with the genome of study.

 >eukaryotic-tRNAs.fa
 >